-Construction contractors must provide all warranties prior to the inspector signing a final inspection form.
-All warranties must meet the required warranty standards approved by VIHFA and must include payment to an approved Warranty Insurance Program.
+Construction contractors must provide all warranties at the time of project Close Out.
+Warranties must meet the all HUD Retrofit Green Building Standards and all construction standards established by VIHFA.
 Photographs of the construction work will be taken for documentation purposes.
-The homeowner will be provided instruction booklets and a warranty information binder with an acknowledgement form they have reviewed it with their builder.
+The homeowner will be provided instruction booklets and a warranty information binder with an acknowledgement form they have reviewed it with their Construction Contractor.